 Cataracts are primarily related to the aging process, although there are other causes in younger people.
 If you are over age 40, there is a 1-in-6 chance that you’ll develop cataracts.
 By the time you reach age 80, the chances are 50-50.
 The clouding of the lens over time causes foggy, blurred vision because not enough light is getting through the normally clear lens.
 At first, this issue can be treated with stronger lighting and glasses, but surgery is usually the best option as cataracts get worse.

 Another age-related vision issue is presbyopia.
-This condition is often confused for farsightedness.
+This condition is often confused with farsightedness.
 It is usually first noticeable sometime after age 40 when close tasks, such as reading, become more difficult.
-It’s more easily correctable than many eye conditions, making presbyopia a more annoying than serious problem related to aging.
+It’s more easily correctable than many eye conditions, making presbyopia more annoying than a serious problem related to aging.

 If you notice yourself holding menus, books, photos, or your smartphone farther away than usual in order to see them more clearly, it is probably time for a visit to your optometrist.
 While some people simply rely on a pair of “readers” with various magnification powers, others will need a change to their prescription.
 Both eyeglasses and contact lenses can be used to correct the refractive error of presbyopia.
 Surgery is also an option.

 While near- and farsightedness are caused by irregularities in the shape of the cornea or lens, presbyopia is caused by the hardening of the lens.
 When the lens can’t change shape as easily, it loses its ability to focus as accurately as it used to.
 Hardening of the lens is simply a part of the aging process and can’t be reversed.